 The experiment on Aug.
 8 “was enabled by focusing laser light from NIF—the size of three football fields—onto a target the size of a BB that produces a hot-spot the diameter of a human hair, generating more than 10 quadrillion watts of fusion power for 100 trillionths of a second,” LLNL reported on Aug.
 18. It achieved a yield of more than 1.3 megajoules (MJ)—exceeding the 1-MJ threshold that researchers suggest is required for the onset of nuclear fusion ignition.

-“The yield was significantly greater than the energy deposited in the hot spot by the implosion,” said Ed Moses, principal associate director for NIF and Photon Science.
+“The yield was significantly greater than the energy deposited in the hot spot by the implosion,” said Ed Moses, a former principal associate director for NIF and Photon Science.
 “This represents an important advance in establishing a self-sustaining burning target, the next critical step on the path to fusion ignition on NIF.”

 Initial analysis suggests the 1.3 MJ output is an eightfold improvement over experiments conducted in spring 2021, and an increase of 25 times over NIF’s 2018 record yield.
 According to experts from the Imperial College of London, the results suggest the experiment produced more energy than any previous inertial confinement fusion experiment—and it proves ignition is possible.